NikKowPHP/social-brain/chapters/chapter-14.md

 She then turned to the whole team.
 "The pressure is getting to me.
 That was my old Architect brain taking over.
 But that's not an excuse; it's just an explanation.
 I need to do better.
 Can we try that conversation again?"

 It wasn't a magic fix.
 The tension didn't disappear.
 But by owning her failure, taking responsibility, and using the shared language of their new culture, she had done something more important than being a perfect conductor.
 She had modeled what it looked like to be an imperfect one who was committed to the work of recovery and repair.

+#### **Maria's Log: The Weight of the Work**
+That evening, Maria reflected on the day.
+Her logbook entry was short and raw.
+*   **The Data:** High stress and pressure are reliable triggers for my old Architect programming.
+My apology and explanation seemed to repair the immediate damage and reinforce the team's shared language.
+*   **The Personal:** I'm so tired of having to be 'on' all the time.
+Today I failed, and the worst part is, it felt easier than succeeding.
+It's exhausting trying to build these new neural pathways when the old ones are right there, waiting.
+*   **The Next Iteration:** I can't promise I won't get hijacked again.
+I can only promise to keep taking responsibility for it when I do.
+The work isn't about being perfect; it's about getting better at the cleanup.

 It was this act of self-aware resilience that allowed them to walk into the final performance not as a fractured group, but as a clear-eyed team.

 The next day, facing the grim task of cutting 20% of the features, Maria started to default to her Architect brain, creating a logical but top-down plan.
 It was Leo who stepped in.